Ed Castillo

-Edward D. Castillo, of the Luiseño-Cahuilla tribes, is a Native American activist who participated in the American Indian occupation of Alcatraz in 1969.
+Edward D. Castillo is an American activist of Luiseño and Cahuilla ancestry.
+He participated in the American Indian occupation of Alcatraz in 1969.
 Former professor and director of Native American Studies at the Sonoma State University in California, he wrote several chapters in the Smithsonian Institution's Handbook of North American Indians and Mission Indian Federation: Protecting Tribal Sovereignty 1919-1967, published in the Encyclopedia of Native Americans in the 20th century.
 He is the editor of Native American Perspectives on the Hispanic Colonization of Alta California and The Pomo, A Tribal History.
 Castillo was a regular contributor of book reviews to historical journals such as Indian Historian, Journal of California Anthropology, Western Historical Quarterly, American Indian Quarterly, and California History.

 Early life

 Castillo was born in 1948 in California to Edward and Betty Castillo and has two brothers Billy and Randy.
 He was raised on a rancheria outside San Jacinto.
 After high school, he enrolled in the University of California, Riverside with a major in American frontier history and a minor in Latin American studies.
-After graduating in 1969, Castillo took a minority counseling position at the University of California, Santa Barbara.
-In that same year, he was hired as a graduate student instructor in UCLA’s newly established Native American Studies program.
+After graduating in 1969, Castillo took a minority counseling position at the University of California, Berkeley, instructing a seminar style class that often confronted and attempted to correct the innate social misguided behavior of the dominant white classes.
+In that same year, he was hired as a graduate student instructor in UC Berkeley’s newly established Native American Studies program.

 Ed is the recognized father of Suelumatra with Luwana Quitiquit, and Cassandra and Andrew Castillo (second marriage), although he may have other children.